 A county in south central North Dakota.
 The state capital, Bismarck, is located within its boundaries.

-Burleigh (APA-95) was laid down on 6 July 1943 at Pascagoula, La., by the Ingalls Shipbuilding Co. under a Maritime Commission contract (MC hull 862); launched on 3 December 1943; sponsored by Mrs. Dallas H. Smith; acquired by the Navy on 1 April 1944; placed in reduced commission for the voyage to her conversion yard in New York; placed out of commission at New York on 13 April 1944; converted to naval service by the Bethlehem Steel Co.; and placed in full commission on 30 October 1944, Comdr.
-David C. Greenlee in command.
+Burleigh (APA-95) was launched on 3 December 1943 by Ingalls Shipbuilding Co., Pascagoula, Miss., under a Maritime Commission contract (M. C. Hull 862); sponsored by Mrs. Dallas H. Smith; delivered to the Navy on 31 March 1944 at her builders’ and placed in reduced commission on 1 April 1944.
+She was taken to New York and placed out of commission on 13 April 1944 for conversion by Bethlehem Steel Co., 56th St. Yard, Brooklyn, N. Y. The ship was placed in full commission on 30 October 1944, Cmdr.
+D. G. Greenlee in command.

-Burleigh earned one battle star during World War II.
+Burleigh received one battle star for her World War II service.